 Glenn Hammond Curtiss (1878 – 1930)

-On Porte’s arrival back in England, Porte entered the Royal Naval Air Service as a Squadron Commander in command of the Royal Naval Air Station at Hendon and obtained Admiralty permission to purchase 2 Curtiss flying boats.
-In 1915, 50 Curtiss flying boats were purchased and Porte was given command of the Felixstowe Station.
-Porte carried out many improvements and, during experiments on the Curtiss hulls, work began on the construction of large flying boats designed by Porte leading to the Felixstowe F-boats.
+On Porte’s arrival back in England, he entered the Royal Naval Air Service as a Squadron Commander in command of the Royal Naval Air Station at Hendon.
+Having been transferred to RNAS Felixtowe, he was given command in 1915.
+He obtained Admiralty permission to purchase 2 Curtiss flying boats, and there followed 62 Curtiss Small America and 71 Large America flying boats; Britain was Curtiss’ largest overseas customer during the War.
+Porte carried out many improvements and, during experiments on the Curtiss hulls, work began on the construction of large flying boats designed by him leading to the Felixstowe F-boats.